roicarrera/ods-document-generation-svc/README.md

 ## Document Templates

-When processing a template `type` at a specific `version`, and data into a document, the service expects the Bitbucket repository to have a `release/${version}` branch that contains the template type at `/templates/${type}.html.tmpl`.
+When processing a template `type` at a specific `version`, and data into a document, the DocGen service expects the BitBucket repository to have a `release/${version}` branch that contains the template type at `/templates/${type}.html.tmpl`.

 ## Requirements